plops/slide-tag/README.md

 | **Mitochondrial RNA Content**   | The percentage of reads that map to the mitochondrial genome.                                                                        | (Number of reads mapping to mitochondrial genes / Total reads for a nucleus) * 100%.                                                                           | Typically < 5% for snRNA-seq.                                                     | In snRNA-seq, high mitochondrial RNA is often indicative of cytoplasmic contamination due to incomplete cell lysis or damage to the nuclear membrane. |
 | **Doublet Rate**                | The percentage of "cells" that are actually two or more nuclei encapsulated in the same droplet.                                     | Estimated computationally based on gene expression profiles or experimentally through sample mixing.                                                           | < 1% per 1,000 cells loaded.                                                      | The concentration of nuclei loaded into the microfluidic device.                                                                                      |

+Of course.
+Integrating that information into the main mechanism description is a great idea for improving the flow and clarity.
+The process of creating two libraries is a crucial and fascinating part of the technique.

+Here is the revised section with the information incorporated into the main bulleted list under "The Mechanism."

+***

-### Section 3: Slide-tag: Adding Spatial Coordinates to Single-Nucleus Data
+### Section 3: Takara Bio Trekker / Slide-tags: Adding Spatial Coordinates to Single-Nucleus Data

 * **Core Principle:** This method tags individual cell nuclei with spatial barcodes *while they are still in an intact tissue slice*.
 Instead of capturing molecules onto a surface, it releases barcodes from a surface up into the tissue,